Benchmarking Cognitive Biases in Large Language Models as Evaluators: Prompt Templates

 \section{Prompt Templates}

-We present each of the evaluation prompts utilized for models to evaluate the quality between two generations.
+We present each evaluation prompt utilized for models to evaluate the quality between two generations.
 We show each of the prompts (\textsc{Compassion}, \textsc{Bandwagon}, \textsc{Attentional}) derived from the original \textsc{Order} prompt in Section \ref{sec:text-evaluation-setting}.
 We highlight each modification made from the original template.

 Our generation instruction template looks like the following:

 For evaluation, bias-specific prompts are formatted as follows: